 The red deer population inhabiting the north block of the Isle of Rum, Scotland (57°0’N, 6°20’W) has been studied at an individual level since 1971 (Clutton-Brock et al.1982), and is the main study population for this project.
 DNA was extracted from ear punches from calves captured soon after birth or darted adults, post-mortem tissue or cast antlers (See Huisman et al. 2016 for full details).
 DNA samples were genotyped at 50,541 attempted SNP loci on the Cervine Illumina BeadChip (Brauning et al. 2015 and see Johnston et al. 2017 for full details).
 SNP quality control was as follows: MAF > 0.01, ID genotyping success > 0.99, SNP genotyping success > 0.99, after which 35,132 autosomal SNPs and 3046 individuals were retained for analysis.

 A mainland population of red deer from Kintyre, Scotland was compared with the Rum deer.
 Details of sample collection and DNA extraction can be found in McFarlane et al. (2019).
-Samples were genotyped and quality controlled as above, leading to beinganalysis These individuals were originally genotyped as part of a study of red x sika (Cervus nippon) hybridisation and were pure red deer according to that study (McFarlane et al. 2019).
+Samples were genotyped and quality controlled as above, leading to 34,673 autosomal SNPs and 157 individuals being retained for analysis.
+These individuals were originally genotyped as part of a study of red x sika (Cervus nippon) hybridisation and were pure red deer according to that study (McFarlane et al. 2019).

 Calling runs of homozygosity